Business Analysis and Performance Management

 Upon successful completion of the major, the candidates:

-• S2: Are able to use relevant theories, methods, and tools to analyze decisions that have the goal of increasing value creation in organizations.
+S2: are able to use relevant theories, methods and tools to analyse decisions that have as a goal to increase value creation in organisations.

 • Ethics, Responsibility, and Sustainability (ERS)